cinnData/DataSci-Summer/[DS-14] Example - Netflix data.md

 ## Job titles

-In a web scraping job, we take advantage of the fact that web pages posting information units in a systematic way have a repetitive structure, in which every unit is contained in a set of HTML elelements with the same names and attributes values.
-So, by means of `.find_all()`, we can capture one of features for all the units in one shot, as a list.
+In a web scraping job, we take advantage of the fact that web pages posting information units in a systematic way have a repetitive structure, made of a set of HTML elelements with the same names and attributes values.
+So, by means of `.find_all()`, we can capture one of the features for all the units in one shot, as a list.
 Let us see how to do this with the job title.

 The key assumption is that all the job titles are stored in HTML elements with the same name and attribute values, and that this is exclusive of job titles.
 This is, precisely, what allows Lever to update the pages in a programmatic way with the information supplied by Netflix.